NATIONAL BLACK INFERTILITY & REPRODUCTIVE HEALTH WEEK

 National Black Infertility and Reproductive Health Week (NBIARHW) is an annual national and global observance dedicated to advancing awareness, education, advocacy, research, healing, and action around infertility and reproductive health in Black communities and among people of African descent throughout the world.

-Founded by Fertility for Colored Girls + The Guys (FFCG+G), NBIARHW was created to ensure that infertility and reproductive health remain visible, prioritized, and addressed as critical public health issues affecting individuals, families, and communities.
+Founded by Fertility for Colored Girls + The Guys (FFCG+G), National Black Infertility and Reproductive Health Week was envisioned as a movement to ensure that infertility and reproductive health remain visible, prioritized, and addressed as urgent public health issues affecting individuals, families, and communities.

 Why National Black Infertility and Reproductive Health Week?